sergey-vinnichenko/Telegram-Support-Service-Bot/README.md

 ## Limitations ##

-This bot cannot work with other data types:
+This bot cannot work with other types of messages:
 - Audio messages
 - Audio files
 - Video messages